Victoria Prize criteria

 The Physical Sciences category encompasses the branches of science that study non-living systems, including but not limited to fields such as physics, chemistry, earth sciences, engineering, ICT, mathematics and statistics, or astronomy.

 The Victoria Prize for Science & Innovation is normally awarded to an individual.
 It is recognised, however, that outstanding achievement is often the result of long-term collaboration between individuals making equivalent and complementary contributions.
-The Prize, therefore, may be awarded to two individuals in each category, if the outstanding achievement can be clearly shown to be the outcome of a long-term collaboration.
+The Prize, therefore, may be awarded to more than one individual in each category, if the outstanding achievement can be clearly shown to be the outcome of a long-term collaboration.
 The total value of each Prize will remain at $50,000 and will be evenly apportioned between joint recipients.

 Eligibility for the Victoria Prize for Science & Innovation is limited to Australian citizens or permanent residents who:

-- have been resident in Victoria for at least the three years prior to the closing date of the call for nominations; and
+- have been resident in Victoria for at least the three years prior to the closing date of the call for nominations (23 June 2016); and

 - have performed the major part of the work being acclaimed within Victoria.